Royal Bavarian 5th Infantry

 World War I.

-last updated: February 1, 2011
+last updated: February 21, 2012

-full German version french version
+full German version

 Copyright © 2000 by Rudolf Winziers